ekeren/bed-interview/README.md

 Some notes:
   - Caching should be disabled on the s3 object
   - The server code is just a boilerplate code, feel free to remove it
-  - The server code can be written in every language you wish (that can run on linux)
+  - The server code can be written in any language you wish (that can run on linux)
   - You need some DB on your side, we use mongodb
   - We want to be able the structure of your application and decisions you take.
   - You should forget about security in this question